elburz/awesome-space/README.md

 ### Jobs

 * [SpaceJobs.US](http://spacejobs.us/) - Free and interactive listing of Space Industry positions across all disciplines in the United States
+* [Space Careers](https://www.space-careers.com/) - Listings of jobs and job applications in the space industry (worldwide)

 ### Media